Earl Sweatshirt: 2014–2015: I Don't Like Shit, I Don't Go Outside, Solace, and separation from Odd Future

 On November 12, 2012, Kgositsile announced that he had begun working on his second studio project.
 The forthcoming album was to be named Gnossos, but he later decided against the title.
-He cited inspiration from Richard Fariña's 1966 novel Been Down So Long It Looks Like Up To Me.
+He cited inspiration from Richard Fariña's 1966 novel Been Down So Long It Looks Like Up to Me.
 He ultimately decided to take the album in another direction under the name I Don't Like Shit, I Don't Go Outside.
-On October 10, 2014, Kgositsile confirmed that he had completed the follow-up album to Doris.
-On November 5, 2014, he released a new song entitled "45", produced by The Alchemist.
-On February 14, 2015, Earl debuted a new song titled "Quest/Power" via SoundCloud.
+On October 10, 2014, Kgositsile confirmed that he had a completed album since June.
+On November 5, 2014, he released a song entitled "45", produced by The Alchemist.
+On February 14, 2015, Earl debuted a song titled "Quest/Power" via SoundCloud.
 He continued to perform unreleased tracks since early 2015, such as "Swamp Vermin", "Vultures", "I Be Outside", "Hell", and "Flowers on the Grave".

 On January 5, 2015, Kgositsile released a song titled silenceDArapgame with professional skateboarder Na-Kel Smith under the moniker Hog Slaughta Boyz.

 On March 16, 2015, The pre-order for Kgositsile's second studio album, titled: I Don't Like Shit, I Don't Go Outside appeared on the iTunes Store without prior announcement.
 On March 17, 2015, he released a music video for the song "Grief".

 The digital version of the full album was released on March 22, 2015; the physical version was released later on April 14, 2015.
-A later music video for the song "Off Top" was released on August 7, 2015.
+A music video for the song "Off Top" was released on August 7, 2015.
 Kgositsile stated in an interview with NPR that his record label gave him no notice they would release the album.
 He says he considers this his first album because he feels he can "back up everything, the good and the bad".

 On April 28, 2015, a ten-minute track named "Solace" was released on YouTube via an account called dar Qness; the video garnered significant attention, gaining more than 100,000 views in 24 hours.
-Earl stated to NPR that he was making an album called "Solace" inspired by his mother, however the project has also been categorized as an EP.
-The project never received an official release.
+Earl stated to NPR that he was making an album called Solace inspired by his mother, however the project has also been categorized as an EP.
+The project has not received a release.

-By early 2015, speculation was growing that Kgositsile had left Odd Future, a rumour which he confirmed via Twitter on May 28, 2015, by tweeting "No sympathy for male virgins who're in their feelings about Tyler pointing out and solidifying the obvious."
+By early 2015, speculation was growing that Kgositsile had left Odd Future, a rumour which he confirmed via Twitter on May 28, 2015.
 This was in response to a Tyler, the Creator tweet that was thought by many to be an announcement of Odd Future's disbandment, although Tyler denied this interpretation.
-Subsequently, Earl did not appear at Camp Flog Gnaw in 2015, which many speculated to be due to a conflict between himself and Tyler.
-However, Tyler tweeted the day after the festival "Thebe and I are fine by the way," seemingly dismissing the rumour.
+Subsequently, Earl did not appear at Camp Flog Gnaw Carnival in 2015, which many speculated to be due to a conflict between himself and Tyler.
+However, Tyler tweeted the day after the festival "Thebe and I are fine by the way", seemingly dismissing the rumour.